Skip to content

 # #

-Master blocklist without IPSET enabled can cause server instability & increased memory usage
+Using the master.ipset blocklist without enabling IPSET can cause server instability & increased memory usage

 The official master.ipset blocklist contains millions of IP addresses.

 We strongly recommend enabling IPSET before using this list.
-Without IPSET, CSF will create a separate iptables rule for every IP, which can drastically increase memory usage and slow down firewall operations.
+Without IPSET, CSF will create a separate iptables rule for every IP, which will dramatically increase memory usage and slow down firewall operations.

-Using this list without IPSET may lead to performance issues or even system instability on servers with limited resources.
+Using this list without IPSET may lead to performance issues or even system instability on servers with limited resources (memory).

-The blocklists you added from above should give you the entire collection for each main blocklist.
+Adding our master.ipset and highrisk.ipset blocklists from above will give you the entire collection for each main blocklist and will offer great protection.
 All that is needed is to restart CSF to ensure that the blocklists take affect:

 sudo csf -ra